meowosaurus/aa-simplewiki/README.md

-# Example plugin app for Alliance Auth (GitHub Version)
+# Example Plugin App for Alliance Auth (GitHub Version)

 This is an example plugin app for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA) that can be used as starting point to develop custom plugins.